 Bruno's structural understanding of powerlessness as not having power is connected to the experiences of people who struggle to be heard, be loved, and feel safe.
 In this way, Bruno suggested that people without power - those who are silenced, oppressed and disenfranchised - tend to struggle more, perhaps because social structures are not set up to support communication, love and safety for some communities.
-In a follow up discussion, however, Joey (4th grader) states, "the two themes [power-lessness and struggle] can also relate to opportunities which can help avoid struggle are interconnected with opportunities and diversity, which were together in another pile.
+In a follow up discussion, however, Joey (4th grader) states, "the two themes [powerlessness and struggle] can also relate to opportunities which can help avoid struggle and powerlessness."
+It was finally determined that powerlessness and struggle are interconnected with opportunities and diversity, which were together in another pile.
 These connections are consistent with bell hook's and Frerie's writings on love as the foundation for social change and action, of working against domination, and therefore oppression, through a practice of love, or an "ethic of love," that is encompassing of listening to one another empathically, recognizing the humanity of all, and living in community (Freire 1970/1988; hooks 1994).